MicrosoftDocs/learn/learn-pr/wwl-sci/implement-app-registration/includes/2-plan-your-line-business-application-registration-strategy.md

 ## Who has permission to add applications to my Azure AD instance?

-While there are some tasks that only Global Administrators can do by default (such as adding applications from the app gallery and configuring an application to use the Application Proxy), you can also assign roles like Application Administrator, and Cloud Application Administrator to perform these task.
-You **must remember** that by default all users in your directory have rights to register application objects they are developing, and they have discretion over which applications they share / give access to their organizational data through consent.
-When the first user in your directory signs in to an application and grants consent, that will create a service principal in your tenant; otherwise, the consent grant information will be stored on the existing service principal.
+While there are some tasks that only Global Administrators can do by default (such as adding applications from the app gallery and configuring an application to use the Application Proxy), you can also assign roles like Application Administrator, and Cloud Application Administrator to perform these tasks.
+You **must remember** that by default all users in your directory have rights to register application objects they're developing, and they have discretion over which applications they share / give access to their organizational data through consent.
+When the first user in your directory connects to an application, and grants consent, that will create a service principal.
+Otherwise, the consent grant information will be stored on the existing service principal.

 Allowing users to register and consent to applications might initially sound concerning, but keep the following in mind:

 - Applications have been able to leverage Windows Server Active Directory for user authentication for many years without requiring the application to be registered or recorded in the directory.
 Now the organization will have improved visibility to exactly how many applications are using the directory and for what purpose.
 - Delegating these responsibilities to users negates the need for an admin-driven application registration and publishing process.
 With Active Directory Federation Services (AD FS), an admin likely had to add an application as a relying party on behalf of their developers.
-Now developers can self-service.
+Now developers can deploy themselves (self-service).
 - Users signing in to applications using their organization accounts for business purposes is a good thing.
-If they subsequently leave the organization, they will automatically lose access to their account in the application they were using.
+If they subsequently leave the organization, they'll automatically lose access to their account in the application they were using.
 - Having a record of what data was shared with which application is a good thing.
 Data is more transportable than ever and it's useful to have a clear record of who shared what data with which applications.
 - API owners who use Azure AD for OAuth decide exactly what permissions users are able to grant to applications and which permissions require an admin to agree to.
 Only admins can consent to larger scopes and more significant permissions, while user consent is scoped to the users' own data and capabilities.
 - When a user adds or allows an application to access their data, the event can be audited.
 You can view the Audit Reports within the Azure portal to determine how an application was added to the directory.